twinfoundation/identity/packages/identity-cli/docs/reference/functions/buildCommandProofCreate.md

 > **buildCommandProofCreate**(): `Command`

-Build the proof create command to the CLI.
+Build the proof create command for the CLI.

 ## Returns